DETAILED CLASS DESCRIPTION (descripción detallada en español)

 Because of the nature of the forever-shifting San Miguel tourist population, we will teach some basic clay techniques to each person as they join the class, and then students can choose what they want to learn and make and we will tailor the teaching to each individual’s project choice.

-CONSTRUCTION TECHNIQUES: There are several techniques used in hand-building with clay: slab-building, coil-building, press-moulding, and extruded forms.
+CONSTRUCTION TECHNIQUES: There are several techniques used in hand-building with clay: slab-building, coil-building, and extruded forms.
 A mixture of these processes will allow you to make practically any form you want in ceramics.
 We do not teach wheel-throwing techniques.

 SLAB CONSTRUCTION: Slab construction is the process of building clay forms by joining sections of clay elements that have been cut from sheets of damp clay.
 Slabs are rolled while the clay is soft, and then left until almost leather hard before being cut to size and joined.
 Harder clay is needed for geometric and architectural work, where straight lines are important.
 A liquid clay 'glue' can be made from the same clay body and mixed with water to help join the surfaces.
 A coil of soft clay can be pressed along the join afterwards to strengthen it further.
 It is most important to thoroughly crosshatch the surfaces to be joined.
 Slabs can also be used for tile and mural projects.
 The slabs can be made by rolling or throwing by hand, or using a mechanical slab roller for larger slab building projects.

 COIL CONSTRUCTION: A hand-building technique employed to create pots, human or animal figures and other organic sculptural forms.
 Clay ‘snakes’ or ‘sausages’ are rolled out by hand and then scored, stacked, pushed, pinched and paddled together to combine the coils into forms.
 Students will also learn to build armatures for their sculptures, using an internal structural clay framework integrated into construction of the sculpture.